When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 She turned and ran.
 That was, until Erin’s [Dangersense] went off like alarm bells.
 She stopped in place.
 What was—

-A huge pit opened up in the ground in front of Erin.
-The fake earth—in fact, some kind of green amalgam of dead grass and sticks fell down and Erin stared down into the face of hell.
+A huge pit opened up in front of Erin.
+The fake earth—in fact, some kind of green amalgam of dead grass and sticks—fell down, and Erin stared down into the face of hell.
 A nest full of spiders.
 And eggs.

 Spiders began scurrying all over the huge nest, scurrying all over each other as they searched for the prey that had fallen into their nest.
 Their pincers opened and closed, revealing fleshy…insides, biting at the air hungrily.
 Meanwhile, the prey standing at the edge of the nest backed away in horror.

 So Erin slowed from her run to a walk.
-She turned around, and took the rucksack off her back.
-Erin reached inside and pulled out two things.
-A rock and a small jar stoppered up extremely thoroughly.
+She turned around and took the rucksack off her back.
+Erin reached inside and pulled out two things: a rock and a small jar stoppered up extremely thoroughly.
 She placed the jar at her feet in the grass and hefted the rock.

-And maybe it was going to kill her.
-But Erin had woken up screaming and crying every night since Klbkch died.
+Maybe it was going to kill her, but Erin had woken up screaming and crying every night since Klbkch died.
 So she didn’t run.
 She picked up the rock and aimed at the spider.

 The stone smashed into the spider’s head and crushed one eye.
 Greenish blood oozed from the broken orbs as Erin recoiled.
 The spider reeled back and emitted a high-pitched noise that Erin could only half-hear.
-For a second she thought it had worked and the spider would run.
+For a second, she thought it had worked and the spider would run.
 But then the spider ducked low to the ground and advanced.

 Its remaining eyes stared blankly at her as green ooze ran down its face.
 Now Erin knew spiders bled.
-But the armor covering the spider hadn’t even cracked from the rock.
+But the armor covering the spider’s head hadn’t even cracked from the rock.
 Erin stared at the spider.
 It was coming.

 Huge.
 Nearly half as tall as she was—albeit long on the ground.
 Every instinct in Erin was telling her to run.
 But she didn’t.
 If she ran, it would follow her.